rickyg218/lab-angular-simple-journal/README.md

 ### Bonus | Creating Entries

-Add a new method to your service that takes in an object containing a `title` and `content`, and makes a POST request to `/api/journal-entries`.
+Add a new method to your  that takes in an object containing a `title` and `content`, and makes a POST request to `/api/journal-entries`.

 Create an `entry-form-component` and display it on the home page with the list of all of your journal entries.
 Optionally, add a button to show and hide the form.